Clashes As Crowds Welcome Mozambique Opposition Leader Home From Exile - UrduPoint

 A man was shot dead in the city centre as police tried to disperse thousands of people at a market, the AFP photographer said.

-The jubilant crowd chanted "Venancio" and blew whistles and vuvuzelas as Mondlane, flanked by security guards, stood on the top of a car and waved and pointed.
+The jubilant crowd chanted "Venancio" and blew whistles and vuvuzelas as Mondlane, flanked by security guards, stood on the top of a car and waved.
+His vehicle was thronged by supporters as it left.

-His vehicle was thronged by large crowds as it left.
-It was not known where he went and he was not seen again for the next few hours.
+Calm returned to the city centre towards evening, with riot police withdrawing from key roads.

 Mondlane, who went into hiding after his lawyer was assassinated on October 19, repeated at the airport his claim of victory in the vote.